Bloodied at Chinese fight club for US$75

 This joint in Chengdu is owned by a former Chicago resident who was inspired by the 1999 US film "Fight Club", starring Brad Pitt and Edward Norton as the creators of an underground club of pugilists.

-Huoche, a man in his thirties who refuses to give his full name and exact age, founded the club in November 2015.
+Huoche, a man in his 30s who refuses to give his full name and exact age, founded the club in November 2015.

 More than 4,000 fighters have faced off in some 2,000 bouts since then.